sharonZzz96/MSiA423-final-project-2019/README.md

 ♣ *Icebox2*: Calculate the expected return if the bank grants a loan with the customer

-o **Epic3**: Launch and customer profiling and prediction functiona
+o **Epic3**: Launch the customer profiling and prediction functionalities on a user-friendly website which can be used and maintained easily.

 ## Repo structure